 To deploy Oracle Enterprise Manager centrally, you must install at least one Oracle Management Repository and one Oracle Management Service within the environment, then install an Oracle Enterprise Management Agent on every computer to manage.
 You can then use a single HTML interface to manage and monitor software and hardware targets on all of those systems.
 Targets can include Oracle databases, application servers, net listeners, and third-party software.
 This single interface is called Oracle Enterprise Manager Grid Control (Grid Control).

-Oracle Enterprise Manager is available separately on the Oracle Enterprise Manager Grid Control installation media, and on the Oracle Technology Network website at:
+Oracle Enterprise Manager is available separately on the Oracle Enterprise Manager Grid Control installation media, and at: